aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

 The code above defines the "new" action for the PostsController.

-So when we hit the corresponding route (i.e., when we go to `localhost:3000/posts/new` in Google Chrome), the `PostsController#new` method will eventually run.
+So when we hit the corresponding route (i.e., when we go to `localhost:3000/posts/new` in the browser), the `PostsController#new` method will eventually run.
 There's another way of saying that we want to run a method that we've defined on the controller: we want to "invoke" the "action" on the controller.

 * Add a method `ControllerBase#invoke_action(action_name)`
     * Use inherited `Object#send` to call the appropriate action (like `new` or `show`)